HenningUe/iphoto-downloader/docs/SPEC.md

 2.6.
 Notification Content

-- The Pushover notification shall include an HTTP link to a local address (e.g., `http://localhost:<port>`), which directs the user to the local web interface.
+- The Pushover notification shall include an HTTP link to a local address (e.g., `http://<local-ip-address-of-pc>:<port>`), which directs the user to the local web interface.

 2.7.
 Local Webserver

 - A local webserver shall be started automatically when a 2FA authentication is required.
-- The webserver shall provide an interface that enables the user to trigger a new 2FA request via a button.

 2.8.
 2FA Session Handling

-- When the user clicks the button in the web interface, a new 2FA authentication session shall be initiated.
 - The user shall be able to enter the 2FA key directly in the web interface provided by the local webserver.
+- The webserver shall provide an interface that enables the user to trigger a new 2FA request via a button.

 2.9.
 Folder structure